fbonalair/traefik-crowdsec-bouncer/README.md

 ## Local Setup
 1. Start docker compose with docker-compose up -d
+2. Create `_test.env` from template `_test.env.example` such as `cp _test.env.example _test.env`
+3. Get an API key for your bouncer with : ` docker exec traefik-crowdsec-bouncer-crowdsec-1 cscli bouncers add traefik-bouncer`
+4. In `_test.env` replace `<your_generated_api_key>` with the previously generated key
-2. Adding a banned IP to your crodwsec instance with : `docker exec traefik-crowdsec-bouncer_crowdsec_1 cscli decisions add -i 1.2.3.4`
+5. Adding a banned IP to your crodwsec instance with : `docker exec traefik-crowdsec-bouncer-crowdsec-1 cscli decisions add -i 1.2.3.4`
-3. Run test with `godotenv -f ./_test.env go test -cover`
+6. Run test with `godotenv -f ./_test.env go test -cover`